Your personality, organizational style, priorities, and social preferences all affect your work; more specifically, they determine how you work best.

 - The Visualizer (visionary, innovative, idea-oriented).

 Your growing knowledge of your own personality and preferences might make it easy to know which style fits you best.
-You can read a bit more about the productivity styles in this article, and take a free assessment at Tate's website (email sign-up required) or here (no sign-in required).
+You can read a bit more about the productivity styles in this article, and take a free assessment here.

 4. Inventory Your Strengths and Weaknesses